 The map of regional excellence

-- Riviera Ligure DOP: Fruity, light, with a flavor of almonds and pine nuts in the end.
+- Riviera Ligure DOP: Fruity, light, with a flavour of almonds and pine nuts in the end.
 A perfect oil to match the pasta with pesto, seafood salad and grilled white meats.
 Typical for a dinner in Vernazza.

 - Garda DOP: Fruity with hints of herbs, taste fine almond tones, it can be enjoyed with rice timbales, the fried zucchini flowers and grilled meats.
 It’s great after a boat trip on the lake.